 What is it about ‘the Jews’, American Protestants, and Israel/Palestine?

-The answers are older and deeper than many of us know.
+The answers are older and deeper than some of us want to know.

 Israeli soldiers in June, 1967 at the Western Wall, a remnant of an ancient retaining wall of biblical Israelites’ Jerusalem temple, whose site Israel has controlled since the “Six Day War” for the first time since losing it to the Roman Empire in 70 C.E.